Which toothbrush should I choose?

 If you want a toothbrush that tells you when you brush too hard:

 Clinic Gum Protector (sold exclusively in pharmacies) has a handle with a click function that guides you not to brush too hard.
-In addition, it has pointed bristles that are sensitive to gums and clean well between teeth and gums.
+In addition, it has pointed bristles that are sensitive to gums and clean well between your teeth and gums.

 If you want a deep-cleaning toothbrush: